 3. Mid-Action Ending or Surprise Reveal

 These endings come in the middle of action or a revelation, leaving you with your pulse racing and, if it’s the first in a series, a desire for more.
-While they can potentially be irritating or unsatisfying, if done well they can leave readers on a high.
+While they can potentially be unsatisfying, if done well they can leave readers on a high.
 I’m not going to quote examples, because the ones I found are either major spoilers, or don’t make sense out of context.
 Instead, here are a few example scenarios:

 - a beloved character everyone thought gone forever returns

 - just when you think the fight is over, an enemy soars in and changes the game

 - two warriors make a witty quip as they continue a battle